 The Cloudflare DNS Internet safety service (Internet filter) is available starting with KeeneticOS 3.5 version.

-The Cloudflare DNS service (188.8.131.52 for Families) is designed to protect home devices connected to the router from dangerous sites and to ensure safe surfing on the Internet.
+The Cloudflare DNS service (126.96.36.199 for Families) is designed to protect home devices connected to the router from dangerous sites and ensure safe Internet surfing.
 The service offers DNS filtering to help parents ensure the safety of their children on the Internet by automatically blocking dangerous sites.
 This tool makes it easy for parents to protect against malware and adult content throughout their home network.
 Learn more about the Cloudflare DNS service at the developer's website.

 The 'Cloudflare DNS' system component must be installed in your Keenetic to apply the Internet safety service.
 You can do this on the 'General system settings' page in the 'Component options' section by clicking the 'Component options' button.